ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 `What makes a good unit test <article_good_unit_test_>`_ is an exhaustive list of tips for creating good unit tests.

 Since the majority of PyMAPDL tests imply server connection, most of the test are integration tests and they require a running instance of MAPDL.
 If your test requires a running MAPDL instance, PyMAPDL library provides the `mapdl <mapdl_fixture_>`_ fixture which you can use as the following in your function signature.
-It will be executed upstream each test and not within all tests .
+It will be executed upstream each test and not within all tests.

 .. code:: python